JoshGraham14/Zero-Knowledge-SAT/README.md

 # Background Information

-This is my course project for CISC 468 (Cryptography), it is a Python implementation of a zkSNARK (**Z**ero-**K**nowledge **S**uccinct **N**on-interactive **AR**guments of **K**nowledge) to prove/verify the solution of an NP-class problem.
+This is my course project for CISC 468 (Cryptography), it is a Python implementation of a Zero-Knowledge Proof (ZKP) to prove/verify the solution of a 3-SAT problem.

 I would eventually like for this implementation to be able to prove/verify the solution to any NP-class problem.
-However, to make this possible I have chosen to create a zkSNARK for the 3-SAT problem.
+However, to make this possible I have chosen to create a ZKP for the 3-SAT problem.
 3-SAT is a subset of the Boolean Satisfiability problem where each clause in the CNF (Conjuctive Normal Form) formula contains 3 variables.
 Every SAT problem can be reduced to 3-SAT, furthermore, every NP-class problem can be reduced to SAT.
-Therefore, a zkSNARK for the 3-SAT problem can techincally be used to prove/verify any problem in the class NP.
+Therefore, a ZKP for the 3-SAT problem can techincally be used to prove/verify any problem in the class NP.

 Before continuing, I would like to clarify some terminology.